jworender/lle/Cases/Case_2/README.md

 ## Generate the Data

 The data generation script is in the file named "build_case_2_data.R".
-It will generate nine files: 1) dset, 2) dset_train, 3) dset_test, 4) dset_m5,
+It will generate nine data sets: 1) dset, 2) dset_train, 3) dset_test, 4) dset_m5,
 5) dset_m5_train, 6) dset_m5_test, 7) dset_m510, 8) dset_m510_train, and
 9) dset_m510_test, .
-The "dset" files are consolidated data sets, and "dset_train" and "dset_test" files are mutually exclusive subsets of the "dset" files.
+The "dset" objects are consolidated data sets, and "dset_train" and "dset_test" objects are mutually exclusive subsets of the "dset" objects.
 The "m5" and "m510" qualifiers indicate that the data is missing curve
 #5 (m5 = "minus 5") or missing curves #5 and #10 (m510 = "minus 5 and 10").
 This
 document can be run as a notebook, block by block, or it can also be knitted into an html document if desired.